CastraRegina/ars-est-in-v_rb0/README.md

     - Bavarian laptop and leather pants and smartphone, bavarian lion,
     - pirate flag, country flags in general,
     - drop into water with round waves, surfer wave,
-    - "folder"-drawing (=Nude drawing), toilet paper,
+    - "folder"-drawing (=Nude drawing), toilet paper, pepper mill,
-    - silhouettes of various flying insects in a glass case
+    - silhouettes of various flying insects in a glass case,
+    - masks: venetian masks, scream ghostface, Guy Fawkes mask,

 - Themes and texts like...
   - luck and happiness: smile, be happy, don't worry be happy, home, sweet home,